ankita-test-1/azureaks/README.md

 > A full end-to-end DevOps project with AIOps integration — so you can connect the dots between how AI is helping automate DevOps tasks today.

----

-## Welcome

-Hey everyone!

-Welcome to my DevOps + AI series where we build an end-to-end DevOps project with an AIOps integration.

-A lot of you have been asking: *"when are you going to share a full DevOps project?"*

-Well — here we are.

-In this series we will:

-- Build microservices locally
-- Use Claude and AI tools to assist development
-- Deploy everything step by step
-- Migrate the system to the cloud on AWS EKS
-- Set up a full CI/CD pipeline with GitHub Actions
-- Implement GitOps workflows with ArgoCD
-- Integrate AIOps capabilities with AWS Bedrock

-By the end of this series, you won't just know tools — you'll understand how real DevOps systems are designed and deployed.

----

 ## Repository Structure